THatWAGuy/16x16-Sandbox/README.md

 ## To-do list

 * 1 - add interactions between blocks
-* 2 - make the world bigger
+* 2 - make the world bigger than 16 blocks (and also change the name after that)
 * 3 - add liquids